 With any time of the year, planning is still important in the summer.
 Each week, plan for the following week’s meals.
 This makes the temptation to run out and get fast food for dinner much less likely.

 Also, many kids are home in the summer.
 Make sure there are healthy, clean options for them for breakfast, lunch, and snacks.
-I clean and cut up fruit and veggies and put it on my bottom shelf of the refrigerator so my 4 year old can help herself when she is hungry for a snack.

 Clean Eating When Traveling